jesterswilde/rmfw/docs/ecs/core/componentStore.md

+# ComponentStore

-# Overview
+## Overview
-`ComponentStore` holds the data for a component using SoA (Structure of Array) typed arrays.
-It is responsible for mapping an entity to that component's data lives in the SoA.
-It offers helpers to add, change, or remove component rows while keeping version counters (epochs) up to date.
+`ComponentStore` holds component data in a Structure of Arrays (SoA) layout.
+It manages the mapping between entities and dense rows, tracks per-row and per-store version epochs, and now supports export/import for persistence along with full entity remapping.
+Link fields are transparently rewritten when entity IDs change, enabling world-level densification and save/load cycles.

 ## API
-- `constructor(meta, initialCapacity?)` – builds typed columns for every field declared in the meta, primed with the requested capacity (default 256).
+- `constructor(meta, initialCapacity?)` – builds typed arrays for all fields in the component meta and initializes capacity (default 256).
-- `size`, `capacity`, `entityToDense`, `denseToEntity`, `rowVersion`, `storeEpoch` – expose store statistics and the mapping arrays.
+- `size`, `capacity`, `entityToDense`, `denseToEntity`, `rowVersion`, `storeEpoch` – expose store stats and mapping/epoch arrays.
-- `fields()` – returns the typed column map keyed by field name.
+- `fields()` – returns the column map keyed by field names.
-- `has(entity)` / `denseIndexOf(entity)` – membership queries for sparse entity ids.
+- `has(entity)` / `denseIndexOf(entity)` – report membership and dense index for an entity.
-- `add(entity, initialValues?)` – creates or overwrites the row for an entity, filling defaults before applying overrides, bumps epochs, and returns the dense index.
+- `add(entity, init?)` – creates or overwrites the entity’s row, applying defaults and overrides.
+Increments the row’s version and the store’s epoch.
-- `update(entity, patch)` – applies number or link patches to an existing row, bumping epochs only when a value changes.
+- `update(entity, patch)` – modifies only changed fields.
+Returns `true` if something changed (and bumps epochs), or `false` if values were identical.
-- `remove(entity)` – swap-removes the row, updates mapping tables, clears dense slots, and increments the store epoch.
+- `remove(entity)` – swap-removes the entity’s row, fixes mappings, clears the trailing slot, and increments `storeEpoch`.
+- `remapEntitiesAndLinks(remap: Int32Array)` – rewrites entity IDs using the provided map.
+Remaps all link fields (where `meta.fields[i].link === true`) while leaving scalar fields untouched.
+- `export()` – returns a full JSON-safe snapshot of the store’s data, including mappings, epochs, and every field array.
+- `import(data)` – reconstructs the store state from an export, restoring sizes, arrays, and epochs exactly.

 ## Testing Plan
-### Construction and Growth
+### Construction & Growth
-- Constructing a store builds typed columns for every meta field filled with default values or zero.
+- Instantiation builds correctly typed columns sized to capacity.
-- Adding enough rows past the starting capacity resizes every column, mapping array, and version table without losing data.
+- Growth preserves field data and mapping integrity.

-### Add Behaviour
+### Add & Update Behavior
-- Adding a new entity places it in the next dense slot, seeds defaults, applies overrides, and bumps the store epoch once.
+- Adding a new entity fills defaults, applies overrides, and bumps epochs once.
-- Adding an existing entity rewrites the same dense slot, applies overrides, and bumps the store epoch once without creating a new row.

-### Update Behaviour
+- Re-adding the same entity overwrites its row in place and bumps epochs once.
+- Updating with identical values returns `false` and leaves epochs unchanged.
-- Updating a row changes only the fields in the patch, leaves others alone, and bumps the row version and store epoch when something actually changes.
+- Updating with changed values returns `true` and bumps both row and store epochs.
-- Updating a missing entity returns false and leaves all columns and counters untouched.

-### Remove Behaviour
+### Removal Behavior
-- Removing a present entity updates mappings, swaps in the last row when needed, clears the trailing slot, and bumps the store epoch once.
+- Removing a live entity swap-compacts the store, clears the last slot, and increments `storeEpoch`.
-- Removing an absent entity returns false and leaves the store state unchanged.
+- Removing a missing entity returns `false` and makes no changes.

-### Consistency Checks
+### Remap Behavior
-- After mixed adds, updates, and removes, `size` matches the count of entities that return true from `has`.
+- After `remapEntitiesAndLinks`:
+  - All live entities and link fields follow the new ID mapping.
+  - Non-link numeric data is unchanged.
+  - `NONE` links remain `NONE`.
+  - Store epoch increments once and all affected rows increment their row versions.

+### Export/Import Round Trip
-- Dense indices and entity ids remain inverses for all live rows.
+- Exporting and importing yield bit-identical results for all arrays, mappings, and epochs.
-- Typed columns keep the expected values for each live dense index after any sequence of operations.
+- Works with both dense and sparse states (pre- and post-`densifyEntities()`).